 - Parking in a designated handicapped area without permit

 - Parking which blocks a lane of traffic

 C. Student lot parking

 Vehicles are restricted to parking spaces in the area designated on the decal.
-A special thirty (30) minute pass may be obtained at the Campus Safety office in Nichols House for parking in any student/faculty/staff spaces in other lots on campus for the purpose of loading or unloading a vehicle.
+A special thirty (30) minute pass may be obtained at the Campus Safety office in the Service Building for parking in any student/faculty/staff spaces in other lots on campus for the purpose of loading or unloading a vehicle.

 D. Parking during vacation periods